HireTea

 Availability group Indexed hubs Representative companies Common signals

-Seasonal and peak coverage 4 TJX Companies, Walgreens, Chick-fil-A, and Apple closing shifts, weekends, evenings, holidays, and backroom shifts
+Seasonal and peak coverage 18 TJX Companies, Walgreens, Chick-fil-A, Apple, and Whole Foods Market weekends, holidays, evenings, closing shifts, and nights

-Restaurant rush coverage 1 Chipotle Mexican Grill closing shifts, dinner rush, lunch rush, prep mornings, and weekends
+Restaurant rush coverage 2 Chipotle Mexican Grill and Wendy's closing shifts, weekends, dinner rush, flexible work availability, and lunch rush

 Category view